Loonacy and the law student.

 Emily Writes is as woke AF, and subscribers, presumably of the same woke-indoctrinated demographic as herself, flock to her - hence Helen Gilby’s presence there.
 Of course, I didn’t have to read Gilby’s garbage on Emily Writes, but I did.
 Poor decisions can be made by best of us.
 Tbh, I thought Emily was one of those who’d blocked me, but I may have mistaken her for someone else.

 Featuring periodically in Emily’s blogpieces is ACT Party leader and Deputy Prime Minister, David Seymour, although I get the feeling it’s not with much love attached.
 However, I have only actually read the latest piece spotted in The Substack Post’s roundup.
-In that one, Helen Gilby goes amok about his ‘Regulatory Standards Bill’, which in its introductory statement says the aim is “to reduce the amount of unnecessary and poor-quality regulation”.
+In that one, Helen Gilby runs amok about his ‘Regulatory Standards Bill’, which in its introductory statement says the aim is “to reduce the amount of unnecessary and poor-quality regulation”.

 In line with being a wildly inconsistent law student, Gilby appears to be wildly speculative, too.
 In her piece¹, she claims that the bill will lead to unreasonable control and/or privatisation of the ports, the highways, transport hubs, food, processing plants, supply chains, telecommunications, energy, infrastructure, water, and rivers, all by unnamed forces.
 It’s “a legal shift designed to erode protections, override Te Tiriti [the Treaty of Waitangi], and open the door to privatising public goods.
 It strips power from Māori and frames resistance as obstruction”.